Tpap/TNet/README.md

 Commands to replicate the training of the networks presented in the paper, can be found in `results_replication.txt`.

-The weights of the TNet model reported in the paper, can be downloaded [here](https://drive.google.com/file/d/11xk3DqB_966XPZSGThTr6h-Rbm4sRGjJ/view?usp=sharing). <br />
+The weights of the TNet model reported in the paper, can be downloaded [here](https://docs.google.com/uc?export=download&id=11xk3DqB_966XPZSGThTr6h-Rbm4sRGjJ). <br />
+or here <a href="https://drive.google.com/file/d/11xk3DqB_966XPZSGThTr6h-Rbm4sRGjJ/view?usp=sharing" download>Click to Download</a>
 The weights of the BagNet-77 baseline reported in the paper, can be downloaded here ...

 ### Evaluation